Climate and Average Weather Year Round in Cali Colombia

 Cali experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 10 months, from September 20 to July 19, during which time the comfort level is muggy, oppressive, or miserable at least 81% of the time.
-The muggiest day of the year is May 7, with muggy conditions 96% of the time.
+The month with the most muggy days in Cali is May, with 29.6 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.